-Timothy J. Keiderling is a PhD student at the Hebrew University in Jerusalem and a member of the Bruderhof.
-He lives with his wife and two daughters in Galilee, where he is writing his dissertation.
+Timothy J. Keiderling is a member of the Bruderhof.
+He and his family recently returned from Israel, where he spent two years as a PhD student.
+He lives with his wife and two daughters in upstate New York, where he is finishing his dissertation.

 Bearing Witness shouldn’t be classified as a good book or an important book – it’s a necessary book.
 Through thirty-six accounts gleaned from two millennia of Christianity, the book provides much-needed reminders of what religious oppression can really be like for followers of the Prince of Peace and how they should respond.